 8 – I wanted a distinct line separating the fields and used very thin strips of dark brown Jacob wool top to achieve this.
 Felt the lines quite firmly into the pre-felt which will push it down and give a little more depth.

 I have used lots of muted colours to create the pebbled wall appearance.
-Avoid all ‘flat’ colours by blending different colour wool by hand; if using the landscape box some colours will not need blending as they will already have texture and different shades.
-A soft palette works really well for this style of picture e.g purple blended with white, dark grey blended with white or light grey
+Avoid all ‘flat’ colours by blending different colour wool by hand.
+A soft palette works really well for this style of picture e.g purple blended with white, or dark grey blended with white or light grey.

 Once done stitch or glue them into position; I’m not a purist and whichever you choose is fine.
 Clearly, using glue is so much faster and a strong fabric glue will do just fine as long as you give it a little time to dry.
 Using glue also allows you to move your pebbles about before the glue dries; you will be ready for a cuppa at this stage anyway.